ibm-cloud-docs/apps/secapps.md

 {: #ssl_certificate}

 You can apply a security protocol to provide communication privacy for your app to prevent eavesdropping, tampering, and message forgery.
 If you have a Lite account, you must upgrade your account to upload a certificate.

+When an expired or expiring certificate must be renewed, and after the new certificate is ready, delete the existing certificate and then add the new one.
+{: note}

 When you use a custom domain to serve the SSL certificate, use the following region endpoints to provide the URL route for your organization in {{site.data.keyword.cloud_notm}}: